Khan/genqlient/docs/FAQ.md

 }
 ```

+The interface-type's GoDoc will include a list of its implementations, for your convenience.

 ### … documentation on the output types?

 For any GraphQL types or fields with documentation in the GraphQL schema, genqlient automatically includes that documentation in the generated code's GoDoc.
 To add additional information to genqlient entrypoints, you can put comments in the GraphQL source: